netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #rec-tz-grp-tree title="recurrence-with-time-zone Grouping Tree Structure"}

-   The "recurrence-with-time-zone" grouping augments the "recurrence-first" container
-   with the "time-zone-identifier" parameter which MUST be specified if the date
+   The "time-zone-identifier" parameter MUST be specified if the date
    and time value is neither reported in the format of UTC nor time zone offset
    to UTC.

-   It also augments the "recurrence-first" container with a parameter "duration"
+   The "recurrence-first" container includes a "duration" parameter
    to specify the time period of the first occurrence.
 Unless specified otherwise, the
    "duration" also applies to subsequent recurrence instances.

+  The repetition can be scoped by a specified end time or by a count of occurrences,
+  indicated by the "recurrence-bound" choice.
+The "date-time-start" value always counts
+  as the first occurrence.

    Unlike the definition of "recurrence-utc" grouping ({{sec-rec-utc}}),
    "recurrence-with-time-zone" is intended to promote human readability over